 Jennifer was privileged to assist the late Meagher JA in updating the Equity textbook during her time as his Associate.

 Her interest in Trust Law has led her to having significant experience in the area of Wills and Estates, including matters involving litigation.
+She is also keenly interested in taxation issues related to deceased estates and inter vivos Trusts.

 Jennifer also has substantial experience in family law, including assisting clients at mediations and appearing in Court for mentions, directions, hearings and appeals.